xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

     gpg: Good signature from "Maxim Dounin <mdounin@mdounin.ru>" Primary key fingerprint: B0F4 2533 73F8 F6F5 10D4  2178 520A 9993 A1C0 52F8

-From here, we will configure Nginx with an addition module, the ModSecurity-nginx module we previously downloaded:
+From here, Nginx will be configured with an addition module, the ModSecurity-nginx module that was previously downloaded:

 .. code::